 The exterior render has been finished and also all the making good on the inside has been completed.

 The bathroom is now finished.
 The kitchen is almost complete.
 Just waiting for the consumer unit to be moved which is scheduled for next Thursday.
 Then the last wall unit can go up.

-Work is busy around the house painting the walls, skirtings and architraves.
-There is also activity outside removing an old boundary wall and concrete fence posts ready for the new fence and top soil to level the garden up.
+Work is busy around the house painting the walls, skirting, and architraves.
+There is also activity outside removing an old boundary wall and concrete fence posts ready for the new fence and topsoil to level the garden up.